nitinmittal23/smart-bots/README.md

 ## Pre-requisites :
 1. Install Metamask in your browser (Chrome : webstore , Mozilla: Add-ons).
 Code will show a message if its not installed.
-2. Signup in Metamask and add some ether in your Kovan Test Network because all the transactions fee will be deducted from you account.
+2. Signup in Metamask and add some ether in your Kovan Test Network because all the transactions fee will be deducted in Ether.

 ## How to run the code:
 1. Install all Dependencies